marcoag-ros2gbp/iceoryx-release/iceoryx_examples/waitset/README.md

 ## Introduction

-The WaitSet is a set where you can attach objects so that they can signal a wide variety of events to one single notifiable.
-The typical approach is that one creates a WaitSet attaches multiple subscribers, user trigger or other _Triggerables_ to it and then wait till one or many of the attached entities signal an event.
+The WaitSet is a set to which you can attach objects so that they can signal a wide variety of events to one single notifiable.
+The typical approach is that one creates a WaitSet, attaches multiple subscribers, user triggers or other _Triggerables_ to it and then wait until one or many of the attached entities signal an event.
 If that happens one receives a list of _NotificationInfos_ which is corresponding to all occurred events.

 ## Events and States